American art history includes more than just studying the Abstract Expressionist and Pop art movements that flourished in New York City.

-"Oh i am a lonely painter, i live in a box of paints" from I Could Drink a Case of You, by Joni Mitchell
+"Oh I am a lonely painter, I live in a box of paints"

 In the sixties, Joni Mitchell dropped out of the Alberta School of Art in Calgary and moved to Toronto, where she started out as a fledgling singing performer.
 Even when success came as a folksinger, Joni never forgot her love for making pictures.
 All throughout her singing career, Joni was responsible for the design of her album covers, often creating a painted self-portrait to grace the front.
 Even more important was her complete return to the visual creation process after her last album was released in 2007.

 Sadly to say, Joni Mitchell's health took a bad turn for the worse in 2015, when she suffered a brain aneurysm that left her unable to talk and walk.
 Reportedly, Joni is now doing better, for she is able to talk, walk and paint again.